- Inland Water

 Glen Lyn Gorge is a dramatic gorge near the mouth of the River Lyn near Lynmouth on Exmoor.
 A number of steep paths lead to waterfalls and viewing areas with great views into the gorge, across Lynmouth and over to the Welsh coast.

 Opening times and Tramper availability vary throughout the year due to the owner's other commitments running boat trips from Lynmouth.
-Booking the day before a visit is therefore advised.
+Telephone booking the day before a visit is therefore advised.
 Open most days from Easter to October but can also sometimes open in winter (phone ahead to enquire about this possibility).

 PLEASE NOTE: FOR SAFETY REASONS TRAMPER USERS MUST BE ACCOMPANIED.
 THE STEEP SLOPES AT THIS SITE MEAN THAT THE MAXIMUM RECOMMENDED WEIGHT IS 20 STONE.